Porto, Fátima & Lisbon: Culture & Faith Road Trip

 Experience Portugal beyond the guidebooks, with moments only experts could reveal.

-Trip Code: #12287
+Trip Code: #12273

 Your Trip Itinerary

-- Day 1Arrival in Lisbon & Drive to Fátima (approx. 1h30min)
+- Day 1Arrival in Porto

-* Want to maximize your time in paradise?
+* Want to maximize your time in Porto?
 Consider pre-booking an early check-in during the booking process.
 This way, you can hit the ground running and start exploring sooner!
 Don't hesitate to contact our booking agents if you have any questions or need assistance setting this up.

 Suggestion for the Day: Downtown Porto